 Our Pick: American National Insurance Company (ANICO)

 Headquarters: Galveston, Texas.

-The premiums are going to be higher when a medical exam is not required.
+Premiums are going to be higher when a medical exam is not required.
 They also have tighter limits on the amount you can be insured for.
-You also must be careful of a two year graded death benefit.
-Which means that if the insured person dies within the first two years of the policy, the company will pay 110% of premiums paid, but not the payout of the policy.
+You also must be careful of a two-year graded death benefit.
+This means that if the insured person died within the first two years of the policy, the company will pay 110% of premiums paid, but not the payout of the policy.

 Category: Cancer Survivors

 Our Pick: Prudential

 Prudential is famous for covering several “high-risk” groups that most other insurance companies won’t.
 With an estimated 14 million cancer survivors in the United States, Prudential has become one of the leaders in providing life insurance for cancer survivors.